choonkiatlee/qemu-raspbian/README.md

 This is a Docker container that allows you to run raspbian using QEMU.
 This can be used for a variety of purposes, such as using your own computer to build ARM binaries for the Raspberry Pi.

+Available Tags and Description:

+choonkiatlee/qemu-raspbian:slim   => Minimal variant of Raspbian.
+Includes only Python3, git + minbase packages
+choonkiatlee/qemu-raspbian:build  => Raspbian with build-essential and blas installed.
+This is meant for easily building python packages such as numpy and pytorch for the Raspberry Pi

+choonkiatlee/qemu-raspbian:latest => Latest Build variant of Raspbian (Currently Buster)

 ## Pre-Requisites

 You need to install the qemu-user-static and binfmt-support packages (Both for building and running the docker containers).
 On your host system: